drupal/cms-launcher/README.md

 [Download the latest release](https://github.com/drupal/cms-launcher/releases) for your operating system.

+This app is under development and should not be considered stable.
+If you encounter buggy behavior, [please report it](https://github.com/drupal/cms-launcher/issues)!

 ## What this app is for

 This launcher is designed to help you **test out and build a site with Drupal CMS**.
 It's ideal for site builders, themers, and evaluators who want to explore Drupal CMS quickly.